 In my next entry, I want to delve into some real-world examples of these unintended consequences and what we can learn from them.
 Until then…

-Nicole Ponstingle McCaffrey is the COO & AI Translator at Pandata.
+Nicole Ponstingle McCaffrey is the Chief People and Marketing Officer & AI Translator at Pandata.